 One 14 oz bag of America Mix Skittles.
 These are available on Amazon.

-Five 8.5 ounce flasks or bottles like these gorgeous and well-made Bormioli Rocco flasks we’ve used for years (from Container Store).
+Five 8.5 ounce flasks or bottles like these gorgeous and well-made Bormioli Rocco flasks from Amazon that we’ve used for years.

 You’ll also need a few things you probably already have around the kitchen.
 Five empty lidded jars or plastic water bottles, a funnel, bowls for separating the candies (not necessary, it just makes things easier), a measuring cup, cheesecloth, and coffee filters.